cappe987/cappe987.github.io/content/docs/capmon.md

 capability checks done by the input command.

 Capmon itself ignores `Ctrl-C` (`SIGINT`) so it is passed down to the monitored program.
-This allows it to support interactive programs.
+This allows it to support interactive programs that are stopped with `Ctrl-C`.

 It currently does not handle orphan processes since it stops once the initial command is done.
 To handle this there is monitor mode using the `--monitor`